Letter from J. Waller to unidentified recipient, 21 June 1775

 - Bunker Hill

-Lieutenant Waller is the Adjutant of the 1st Battalion of Marines (later called the Royal Marines), which has already seen bloodshed on 19 April 1775.
-The Marines, under the command of Major Pitcairn, were part of the expeditionary force that marched to Lexington and Concord.
-Now, a little over two months later, Lt.
-Waller gives a detailed account of the Battle of Bunker Hill, an action "very fatal to the 1st Battalion."
+This letter is written by Lieutenant Waller, the Adjutant of the 1st Battalion of Marines (later called the Royal Marines).
+The Marines, under the command of Major Pitcairn, were part of the expeditionary force that marched to Lexington and Concord, and experienced casualties, on 19 April 1775.
+This letter, written on 21 June 1775 includes a detailed account of the Battle of Bunker Hill, an action "very fatal to the 1st Battalion."
+Although his recipient is unidentified, it probably was a friend or fellow officer who would have been familiar with the officers of the battalion.